-The opening of The Free Medical Clinic of the Ozarks (FMCO) on November 8, 2008 was the fulfillment of a vision God had given me at least 15 years earlier, and He had placed that same vision in the hearts of many others.
-One of the miraculous stories concerning its’ opening involved the position of Executive Director.
-In June 2008, the clinic board met and discussed the search for a man qualified to research and go through the legal and administrative hoops needed to establish such an undertaking, making certain the clinic followed all the necessary guidelines.
-The board then asked me to find that man!
-I had no idea where to start looking but just committed it to prayer along with Cathy and the board members.
-A week later on Sunday following the 11 am worship service, our Sunday school class was preparing for the monthly lunch we had at the church in the Fellowship Hall.
-Standing near the door to the kitchen and waiting for his wife to go home for their lunch was Ed Williams, a fellow choir member and good friend whose roots were in South Arkansas.
-Ed and Jackie had recently moved to Branson, and by their own admission, were not certain why they had chosen Branson.
-They had been married for only 17 years since this was the second marriage for both.
-Jackie’s husband died in an auto accident many years earlier while they were serving in the military in Germany.
-Ed’s wife Dixie was from El Dorado, and I knew her well since she was in my high school graduating class.
-Dixie had died from a malignant tumor several years before Ed and Jackie decided to join their lives together.
+The opening of The Free Medical Clinic of the Ozarks (FMCO) on November 8, 2008 was the fulfillment of a vision God had given me at least fifteen years earlier, and He had placed the same vision in the hearts of others.
+One of the miraculous stories concerning the opening involved the position of Executive Director.
+In June, 2008, the clinic board discussed the immediate need for an individual experienced in the legal and administrative steps necessary to establish the clinic.
+The board asked me to find the person!
+I had no idea where to start looking but began praying with the board members and with Cathy.
+One week later on Sunday our Sunday school class was preparing for the monthly lunch we held in the Fellowship Hall.
+Standing near the kitchen door and waiting for his wife was Ed Williams, a fellow choir member and good friend.
+Ed and Jackie had recently moved to Branson, and had told me they were not certain why they chose this town.
+They had been married for seventeen years, and this was the second marriage for both.
+Jackie’s husband died in an auto accident many years earlier.
+Ed’s wife Dixie was from El Dorado, Arkansas and I knew her well, since we graduated from high school in the class of 1957.
+Dixie had died from a malignancy twenty years earlier.

-There were other amazing stories regarding the clinic’s beginning, but the fact it was organized and became operational in such a short time, testifies to God’s sovereign hand in it.
-Early in the planning I was hopeful we could have the clinic open at least one evening every other week and build on that to try to have clinic hours at least two nights each week.
-As I called one physician after another to request that they volunteer, their responses were amazing and soon there were 16 doctors who had agreed to serve.
+There were other amazing stories regarding the clinic’s beginning, but the fact it was organized and opened in such a short time, confirms God’s sovereign hand in it.
+Early in the planning phase I was hopeful the clinic could be open one evening every other week and and later expand to have a clinic two nights a week.
+As I began recruiting doctors one after another agreed to help, and soon there were sixteen who volunteered for one night each month.
 A larger number of nurses volunteered and an equally large number of other volunteers signed up.
-There were also 16 laymen and preachers who agreed to be trained as chaplains.
-We were astounded by the response and when the clinic opened we were scheduled to see patients on Monday, Tuesday and Thursday evenings from 6 to 9 PM.
-Patients are seen by appointments only so we can manage the number of patients who the physician sees at each clinic.
-In the beginning all of the physicians were in active family practices and after a long day in their respective work place coming to the Free Clinic for 3 additional hours made a long day even longer.
+There were also sixteen saints who agreed to be trained and serve as chaplains.
+We were astounded by the responses, and when the clinic opened we were scheduled to see patients on Monday, Tuesday and Thursday evenings from 6 to 9 P.M.
+Patients are seen by appointments only so we can manage the number of patients treated at each clinic.

-The servant work of the Free Clinic could not have been accomplished without the undergirding support of Skaggs Regional Medical Center.
-Not only does the hospital provide free lab tests and free X Rays, but has provided computer hardware and software, and allowed the clinic to use the Skaggs patient information website.
-In addition the Dietary Department provides box meals for the volunteers of each evening clinic.
-In July, 2012 Skaggs leased to the Free Clinic a beautiful office suite in the Medical Plaza in Hollister for one dollar per year!
-Again, we were all overwhelmed by the generosity poured out which has truly come from God’s hand through others.
+The servant work of the Free Clinic could not have been accomplished without the full support of Skaggs Regional Medical Center.
+Not only does the hospital provide free lab tests and X Rays, but has provided computer hardware and software.
+In addition they allowed us to use their patient information website.
+The Dietary Department provides box meals for the volunteers of each evening clinic.
+In July, 2012 Skaggs leased to the Free Clinic a beautiful of